xamarinuniverse/XamarinUniversalLibrary/README.md

 1. If the section have too much details, please add a linking detail template file in a detail folder. e.g.: `/new-section/detail/example.md/`

 ## Want to know more

+> Xamarin Universal Library is not affiliated with Xamarin Inc. or Microsoft.
+This is a open-source project maintained by the community for the community.

 - If you want to know a little more about this project, you can visit the following [link](https://luismts.com/blog/xamarin/universal-xamarin-library).
 - Ask direcltly in our [facebook](https://www.facebook.com/groups/182880438998247/) or [telegram](https://t.me/joinchat/B4AGWhFRPcNHt6tn7MZR8Q) group(EN).
 Or in this [facebook](https://www.facebook.com/groups/504716559967164/) or [telegram](https://t.me/joinchat/B4AGWhJ2bt4WhMvYx65_rA) group(ES) in spanish.